-First off, let’s get a bit technical for those of you who geek out on all things plant like me.
+First off, let’s get a bit technical for those of you who geek out on all things plant, like me.
 The Christmas Cacti that you see here and in the video are actually Thanksgiving (or Crab) Cactus.
-They were labeled as a CC when I bought it and that’s how they’re commonly sold in the trade.
-Now days you may see them labeled as Holiday Cactus.
+They were labeled as CC when I bought it and that’s how they’re commonly sold in the trade.
+Nowadays you may see them labeled as Holiday Cactus.
 Regardless of which one you have, you repot these epiphytic cacti in the same manner.

 What’s the difference between Christmas Cactus and Thanksgiving Cactus?

 Both the Thanksgiving and the Christmas Cactus fall under the genus Schlumbergera which I learned as Schlumbergia years ago.
 The Thanksgiving Cactus has little spine-like notches coming off it’s leaves (just like a crab claw hence that common name) whereas the leaves of the Christmas Cactus are smoother.
 The Thanksgiving Cactus is timed to flower in November/December whereas it’s December/January for the Christmas Cactus.

 I planted these into 1 pot.
 Mine on the left got “pruned” by the pack rats so only 1/3 of it remained.
 I decided to add the 1 on the right in to fill out the pot.
 Besides, Bach’s Cactus Nursery was having a sale on them so how could I say no!

 Here’s a closer look so you can see the nubs.
 My Christmas (Thanksgiving) Cactus grows outdoors year-round on my side patio & the pack rats devoured it in Jan.

 Best time for repotting Christmas Cactus

 Soon after your Christmas Cactus blooms is the best time.
 Mine stopped blooming at the end of December.
 I did the repotting at the end of March when the weather warmed.